agladman/futuremash/readme.md

 - Charging Your Phone in Seconds and the GOP may be caused by gut bacteria.
 - Relax, artificial intelligence isn’t coming for your 2016 MacBook Pro?
 - Wearable device for tablets.
+- AI learns to predict the future of government?